Welcome to West Valley’s Anthropology Program

 The word anthropology itself tells the basic story--from the Greek anthropos ("human") and logia ("study")--it is the study of humankind, from its beginnings millions of years ago to the present day.
+Most anthropologists in the United States are trained in one of fours areas: sociocultural anthropology, biological/physical anthropology, archaeology, and linguistic anthropology.

 Nothing human is alien to anthropology.
 Indeed, of the many disciplines that study our species, Homo sapiens, only anthropology seeks to understand the whole panorama--in geographic space and evolutionary time--of human existence.